vicramon/vim-quickdraw/README.md

 You can also do `:call QuickPane()` to make this work immediately (this won't be saved though).

-Questions, comments?
+Comments, suggestions?
 Please email me at v@vicramon.com.